RBhuiya/GIS-Drone-and-Machine-Learning-for-Resource-Mapping/README.md

 On the very first day of this project, we familiarized ourselves with the QGIS software.
 We explored its tools and features to better understand how it works for spatial data analysis.
 After this, we imported a geospatial dataset that represents India’s map, which includes key administrative divisions like districts and states.

 # Key Features:
-* District: Represents individual districts within India.
+-District: Represents individual districts within India.
-- District Code: A unique identifier for each district.
+-District Code: A unique identifier for each district.
-- State: The state to which each district belongs.
+-State: The state to which each district belongs.

 # Objective:
 Using this geospatial dataset, the main objective was to: